 - 1.1 ACRE-INCH means the amount of water that will cover one surface acre to the depth of one (1) inch, or twenty-seven thousand, one hundred fifty-four (27,154) gallons. - 1.2 ALLOCATION means the apportionment of groundwater per certified acre of irrigated land, or volumetric total for other certified uses to be used within a specified period. - 1.3 ALLOCATION PERIOD means the number of years over which the allocation of water can be used. - 1.4 ALLOCATION SUSPENSION LEVEL means the water level at which allocations will be suspended once the current allocation period has expired. - 1.5 BEST MANGEMENT PRACTICES (BMP'S) means schedules of activities, maintenance procedures and other management practices utilized to prevent or reduce present and future contamination of groundwater and/or reduce groundwater depletion.
-These shall consist of any authorized controls under each level of the implementation of this plan respectively, or as otherwise determined by the District, which may include: soils testing, water testing, scheduling water usage, proper timing and rate of fertilizer and pesticide application and other fertilizer and pesticide management programs, or groundwater management programs as adopted by the Board of Directors. - 1.6 BOARD OR BOARD OF DIRECTORS means the elected Board of Directors of the Little Blue Natural Resources District and/or its employees and agents acting at the direction of the Board of Directors. - 1.7 CARRY-OVER means the unused portion of an allocation which can be carried over to the subsequent allocation period. - 1.8 CERTIFICATION means the act of certifying that a person has completed a required course of study in best management practices approved by the District. - 1.9 CERTIFIED IRRIGATED ACRES means those acres of land verified by the District on which groundwater was applied from a registered well at least one out of the previous three years for agricultural, environmental, fish and wildlife, recreation and turf purposes. - 1.10 CERTIFIED USE means those uses verified by the District whereby groundwater was consumed from a registered well. - 1.11 COMPLIANCE OFFICER means an employee or agent of the District authorized by the General Manager to perform the functions assigned by these Rules and Regulations. - 1.12 CONTROLS means any requirements or restrictions placed upon an operator or landowner pursuant to these rules. - 1.13 DEMONSTRATION FIELD (water quality) means an operator's largest irrigated field as delineated in the Farm Service Agency (FSA) cropping plan records, or other field with specific management challenges as agreed to by the District, in which the operator intends to plant corn, milo, or forage sorghum in the ensuing crop year.
-If the operator does not have any irrigated row crop fields, the Demonstration Field shall mean the largest dryland field as delineated in the FSA cropping plan records, or other field with specific management challenges as agreed to by the District, in which the operator intends to plant corn, milo, or forage sorghum in the ensuing crop year.
-An irrigated Demonstration Field for water quality shall be 5 acres in size or larger, a non-irrigated Demonstration Field for water quality shall be 10 acres in size or larger. - 1.14 DEMONSTRATION FIELD (water quantity) means an operator's largest irrigated field as delineated in the FSA cropping plan records, or other field with specific management challenges as agreed to by the District, on which the operator intends to apply groundwater for crop production. - 1.15 DISTRICT or NRD means the Little Blue Natural Resources District or any administrative agent designated by the Board of Directors to carry out these rules and regulations.
+These shall consist of any authorized controls under each level of the implementation of this plan respectively, or as otherwise determined by the District, which may include: soils testing, water testing, scheduling water usage, proper timing and rate of fertilizer and pesticide application and other fertilizer and pesticide management programs, or groundwater management programs as adopted by the Board of Directors. - 1.6 BOARD OR BOARD OF DIRECTORS means the elected Board of Directors of the Little Blue Natural Resources District and/or its employees and agents acting at the direction of the Board of Directors. - 1.7 CARRY-OVER means the unused portion of an allocation which can be carried over to the subsequent allocation period. - 1.8 CERTIFICATION means the act of certifying that a person has completed a required course of study in best management practices approved by the District. - 1.9 CERTIFIED IRRIGATED ACRES means those acres of land approved by the District on which groundwater is used for a beneficial use. - 1.10 CERTIFIED USE means those uses approved by the District whereby groundwater was consumed from a registered well. - 1.11 COMPLIANCE OFFICER means an employee or agent of the District authorized by the General Manager to perform the functions assigned by these Rules and Regulations. - 1.12 DEMONSTRATION FIELD means an operator's largest irrigated field as delineated in the Farm Service Agency (FSA) cropping plan records, or other fields with specific management challenges as agreed to by the District, in which the operator intends to apply groundwater for the production of corn, soybeans, milo, or forage sorghum in the ensuing crop year.
+If the operator does not have any irrigated row crop fields, the Demonstration Field shall mean the largest dryland field as delineated in the FSA cropping plan records, or other field with specific management challenges as agreed to by the District, in which the operator intends to plant corn, soybeans, milo, or forage sorghum in the ensuing crop year.
+An irrigated Demonstration Field shall be 5 acres in size or larger, a non-irrigated Demonstration Field shall be 10 acres in size or larger.
+(04/2022) - 1.13 DISTRICT or NRD means the Little Blue Natural Resources District or any administrative agent designated by the Board of Directors to carry out these rules and regulations. - 1.14 FERTILIZER means any material or product of natural or synthetic origin that is applied to soil or to plant tissues to supply plant nutrients in order to promote plant growth. - 1.15 FIELD means Little Blue NRD non-irrigated lands ten (10) acres or larger, and irrigated lands that are five (5) acres or larger on which agricultural crops will be grown.